-All sampling was completed in general accordance with Jp2g Consultants Inc. standard operating procedures.
+All samplings were completed in general accordance with Jp2g Consultants Inc. standard operating procedures.
 Sampling methods and quality assurance measures are summarized and provided in Appendix E.

-3.3 Groundwater Monitoring Program 2023
+3.3 Groundwater Monitoring Program 2024

-Two (2) groundwater monitoring events were completed by Jp2g in 2023 (June 22 and September 13).
-The monitoring included the collection of groundwater levels and the collection of water quality samples from selected groundwater monitoring stations.
-Table 2 summarizes the groundwater monitoring completed in 2023.
+Historically, sampling at the site was completed in May/June and August/September.
+In 2024, samples were collected by Jp2g staff in July and November.
+The monitoring included the recording of groundwater levels and the collection of water quality samples from selected groundwater monitoring stations.
+Table 2 summarizes the groundwater monitoring completed in 2024.

-As part of the 2023 monitoring program, BR-1 was sampled for VOCs during both events.
+As part of the 2024 monitoring program, BR-1 was sampled for VOCs during fall sampling event.

-Field measurements of pH, conductivity, temperature, and dissolved oxygen (DO) were recorded at each respective groundwater well immediately following the collection of the groundwater samples.
-The field sampling records and results of the 2023 groundwater monitoring program are presented in Appendix I.
+Field measurements of pH, conductivity, temperature, and dissolved oxygen (DO) were recorded at each respective groundwater well as part of the sampling process.
+The field sampling records and results of the 2024 groundwater monitoring program are presented in Appendix I.

-3.4 Surface Water Monitoring Program 2023
+3.4 Surface Water Monitoring Program 2024

-Surface water monitoring and sampling is completed on a biennial basis.
-Sampling in 2023 was completed in June and September.
+Surface water monitoring and sampling is completed on a biennial basis and accordingly the last sample for surface water was completed in June and September 2023.
 The next sampling is scheduled for 2025.
 Table 2 summarizes the surface water monitoring completed in 2023.